IvanKoskov/EXtractor_Anarchiver/README.md

 To bypass the "Apple could not verify..." message, go to **System Preferences > Security & Privacy**, then click **Open Anyway** next to the app's name.
 Alternatively, control-click the app in Finder and select **Open** to confirm you want to run it.

 Moreover for such errors to not be shown app needs to be code signed so that is why it says it is not trusted.

+> [!TIP]
+> If you see strange errors just share them to us so they can be fixed.

+ ## What will be achieved?